Marie Antoinette (TV series): Casting

 Casting was announced in September 2021 with Schüle attached to play the lead role.
 She was joined by an international cast including Louis Cunningham, Jack Archer, Jasmine Blackborow, Gaia Weiss, James Purefoy, Marthe Keller, Roxane Duran, Crystal Shepherd-Cross, Caroline Piette, Oscar Lesage, Liah O'Prey, Jonas Bloquet, Nathan Willcocks, Paul Bandey, Laura Benson and Yoli Fuller.

 Filming

 In September 2021 it was announced filming had begun.
-Variety and Deadline reported that alongside the studios of Bry-Sur-Marne, filming would take place at locations that include the Châteaux of Versailles, Vaux-le-Vicomte, Palace of Fontainebleau, Lésigny, Champs and Voisins.
+Variety and Deadline reported that alongside the studios of Bry-Sur-Marne, filming would take place at locations that include the Châteaux of Versailles, Vaux-le-Vicomte, Fontainebleau, Lésigny, Champs and Voisins.

 Release

 Marie Antoinette premiered on the French network Canal+ in October 2022.
 The following month the series was distributed through BBC First in Australia and released on streamers Foxtel and Binge.
 Banijay also announced PBS had pre-bought the series with a planned spring 2023 release.
 The American premiere was later confirmed to be 19 March 2023.

 The series made its UK debut on BBC Two and BBC iPlayer on 29 December 2022.
+The series was available in Germany on Disney+ from 21 June 2023.